Equidistribution of realizable Steinitz classes for cyclic Kummer extensions

 \section{Preliminary results on $\ell$-Kummer extensions}

 In this section, we state and prove results on $\ell$-Kummer extensions that will be useful throughout the paper.
-Specifically, we will state a formula for the factorization of the relative discriminant of an $\ell$-Kummer extension (Theorem \ref{Daberkow General}), give a parametrization of $\ell$-Kummer extensions (Proposition \ref{Kummer Isom Class}) and describe how they correspond to choices of $\gamma \in \O_K$ (Corollary \ref{Choices}), compute the density of $\ell$-Kummer extensions with a given $\ell$-part of the discriminant (Proposition \ref{l-Density}), and argue that this density is independent of the Steinitz class (Corollary \ref{SteinitzIndependence}).
+Specifically, we will state a formula for the factorization of the relative discriminant of an $\ell$-Kummer extension (Theorem \ref{Daberkow General}), give a parametrization of $\ell$-Kummer extensions (Proposition \ref{Kummer Isom Class}) and describe how they correspond to choices of $\gamma \in \O_K$ (Corollary \ref{Choices}), compute the density of $\ell$-Kummer extensions with a given Steinitz class and $\ell$-factor of the discriminant (Proposition \ref{l-Density}), and argue that this density is independent of the Steinitz class (Corollary \ref{SteinitzIndependence}).